anngelos/crwn-Clothing/README.md

 ### `About the project`
 The project was created in conjunction with the Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL) course by instructor Andrei Neagoie and Yihua Zhang on the Udemy platform.
 This course provided many teachings, among which I highlight Redux, which is very important in the life of a developer today.
-This application as I said before is simple but it has a connection with Firebase, it has Redux implemented in the project too and I hope you like it!
+This application is simple but it has a connection with Firebase, it has Redux implemented in the project too and I hope you like it!